b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### MATILAL, B.; *et al* ###

+* Matilal, Bimal Krishna (auth.) & Ganeri, Jonardon (ed.)
+(2005, 1971).
+'Epistemology, Logic, and Grammar in Indian Philosophical Analysis'.
+New Edition (First published in 1971 by Mouton).
+New Delhi, India: Oxford University Press.
+ISBN 019566658 Source: https://archive.org/details/epistemologylogicandgrammarinindianphilosophicalanalysisbimalakrishnamatilal2005_202003_324_Y (accessed: Wednesday, June 12, 2024)

+**Purport:**<br>
+The Dharmic Traditions are a complex and they are complex.
+All the Dharmic Traditions, if not directly formed and founded by traditional debate, were significantly altered by it.
+They altered each other with and by it.
+Dharmic debate is traditional within the Dharmic Traditions.
+These Dharmic debates, were often great affairs and spectacles, with many spectators, and were sometimes conducted with royal patronage and assent.
+The debates had clear rules that were culturally sanctioned and agreed to by all parties.
+The debates were visceral; oration, oratory and orality were primary, yet the physicality and actions of the debators conveyed much meaning, and qualified and emphasised what was stated.
+Much is misunderstood about the Dharmic Traditions, when the primacy and foundational nature of Dharmic debate is not appreciated, understood or misunderstood.
+This is an interesting work as it looks at aspects of the system as a complex.
+I recommend having a grounding in Nyāya, before engaging with this work.

 ### MAXWELL, T. ###

 * Maxwell, T. S. (1990).
 'The Vishvarupa (Visvarupa) Iconographic Tradition: North Indian Images of Vishvarupa Vishnu 5th - 13th Centuries CE, Archaeological Report'.
 A scientific collaboration between the Cultural Informatics Laboratory (CIL), IGNCA, New Delhi, India and the Development of Oriental History (SOK), University of Bonn, Germany.
 The project was sponsored by the Deutsche Forschungsgemeinschaft (DFG; English: 'German Research Council') and the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 Bonn, Germany: University of Bonn (Department of Oriental Art History).
 Source: https://archive.org/details/maxwell-t.-s.-1990.-vishvarupa-visvarupa-iconographic-tradition-north-indian-ima (accessed: Tuesday, August 20, 2024)